Swiss Re Corporate Solutions launches ONE Form, a globally standardised property policy

 - Swiss Re Corporate Solutions launches ONE Form to increase efficiency and quality in international program delivery

 - Standardised policy wording ensures highest possible congruence between master and local policies

 - Property customers and brokers benefit from higher policy accuracy, increased contract certainty and faster policy issuance

 "ONE Form offers our customers a broad, state-of-the-art property coverage following an all risks approach.
 Nevertheless, master and local policies are designed modularly and, therefore, can be tailored to meet customers' coverage and limits needs," says Martin Hegelbach, Head Property & Specialty at Swiss Re Corporate Solutions.
-"As an added benefit, International Programme customers who use ONE Form can monitor their flood exposures via our online client portal, PULSE."
+"As an added benefit, International Program customers who use ONE Form can monitor their flood exposures via our PULSE customer portal."

-"ONE Form highlights our ambition to use technology to make international programme delivery faster and more efficient," says Andreas Berger, CEO Swiss Re Corporate Solutions.
-"Customers and brokers using ONE Form can better manage their international insurance programmes and have a positive service experience."
+"ONE Form highlights our ambition to use technology to make international program delivery faster and more efficient," says Andreas Berger, CEO Swiss Re Corporate Solutions.
+"Customers and brokers using ONE Form can better manage their international insurance programs and have a positive service experience."

 ONE Form is available for accounts incepting 1 January 2020 and beyond.
 It is currently offered in six countries as a master policy wording, in ten countries as a local policy wording and in two languages, English and Italian.
 It will soon be rolled out in five more countries as a master and in eleven more countries as a local policy wording as well as in six more languages: French, German, Japanese, Mandarin, Portuguese, and Spanish.